 - This chimichurri is without all the heat of my mojo sauce – There are no spicy notes going on here.

 - You’ll find more savory/umami notes in this chimichurri vs. my mojo sauce – Anchovies and capers lend their briny notes while the charred lemon gives it a great smokiness!

 - The herbs used in this chimichurri are more of the Argentenian variety – in particular, this chimichurri uses oregano and mint, while the mojo sauce has more of a Cuban influence and uses a blend of cilantro and parsley.

-Keeping with our Real Flavor, Real Fast theme, this sauce comes together in a flash!
+The charred lemon chimichurri comes together in a flash!
 You can whip it up while your pork tenderloin is resting after being on that hot grill.
 Or, you can even make the chimichurri sauce ahead of time, just blend up all the ingredients and then add in the juice of that charred lemon when you’re ready to serve it up.
 That’s a perfect option for when you have company over because basically all of the work is done ahead of time – leaving you free to enjoy your guests and a glass (or two… or three…) of your favorite vino.

 Grilled Pork Tenderloin with Charred Lemon Chimichurri

 - 1 pork loin filet (about 1.5 lbs.)

 Charred Lemon Chimichurri

 - ¼ cup oregano leaves

 - 1 tsp drained capers